Rolisteam/DiceParser/HelpMe.md

 > 3D10r[Validator]

 Reroll the die if the previous value fits the validator (See Validator for more details about syntax).

+### Reroll until

+> 3D10R[Validator]

+Works like "Reroll", but continue to roll the dice until the condition is false.

 ### Explode